-The learning process refers to a series of actions or changes that directly affect learning outcomes, with distinguishing between factual (declarative) knowledge acquisition processes, procedural knowledge acquisition processes, and inductive reasoning processes that are interrelated and controlled by an individual’s metacognitive skills.
+The learning process refers to a series of actions or changes that directly affect student-learning outcomes, with distinguishing between factual (declarative) knowledge acquisition processes, procedural knowledge acquisition processes, and inductive reasoning processes that are interrelated and controlled by an individual’s metacognitive skills.

 The microlearning outcomes can also be divided into declarative and procedural.
 Declarative knowledge refers to the knowledge of elementary concepts, claims, relationships between them, and even the mental model as an organized set of related concepts, terms, and rules.
 Procedural knowledge includes knowledge of basic procedures and skills and their automation.

-The amount of control (or learner’s freedom) during the learning process is determined by the learning environment.
+The amount of control (or learner’s freedom) during the active learning process is determined by the learning environment.
 The control can be minimal (direct “commands” of the lecturer, instructions “follow the steps”, exercises) and gradually range to complete control of learners (learning by discovery, reasoning by analogy or induction, analysis of examples).